vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-09-28-AWSCSA-Associate.md

 ### EFS Elastic File System

-- **Consider this like NFS** , this can be shared between multiple EC2 instances.
+- **Consider this like NFS** , this can be shared between multiple  instances.

+### ENI vs ENA vs EFA

+**ENI** - Elastic network Interface - essentially a virtual card.

+**EN** - Enhanced networking .
+Used SRIOV to provide high performance networking capabilities to supported instance types.

+  - ENA - 100Gbps
+  - Virtual Function - 10Gbps

+**Elastic Fabric Adapter**

+OS Bypass.
+A physical network device you can attach to EC2 for HPC and Machine learning.

 -------

 ## Server**less** Compute Services (AWS Lambda)

-- You do not need EC2 servers (Serverless) to run your application , you can directly run your programs here !
+- You do not need  servers (Serverless) to run your application , you can directly run your programs here !

   A picture says a thousand words :